Angola High School prom at ACD this summer

 “This isn’t a traditional prom.
 We have tweaked it some,” said Leese.
 “It’s going to be so beautiful.”

-The Auburn Cord Duesenburg Museum, like many other local businesses, is currently closed to the public.
-Its website says museum administration will follow state and national guidance to assure public safety.
+The Auburn Cord Duesenberg Automobile Museum, like many other local businesses, is currently closed to the public.
+Its web site says the museum administration will follow state and national guidance to assure public safety.

-At this time, state restrictions are scheduled to be eased on Friday, possibly, though Gov. Eric Holcomb has said the stay-at-home order could be extended if warranted.
-ACD currently has a car-side presentation scheduled by a 1931 Marmon V-16 on Saturday at 2 p.m.
+At this time, state restrictions are scheduled to be lifted Friday, though Gov. Eric Holcomb has said his stay-at-home order could be extended if warranted.

-To help with the prom, contact Koher at Christinakoher@remax.com or text to 419-973-0427; or Leese at 419-973-0427 or laurahasty@msn.com.
-Local businesses that may be able to help with food, hair, nails, 1920s decor and other supplies are encouraged to get in touch along with any AHS seniors and parents that have not yet been reached.

 (0) comments